PiotrZettt/diso-registry/README.md

 > **Solving Real-World Certification Trust Issues with Blockchain Technology**

-A revolutionary decentralized platform built on **Etherlink blockchain** that addresses the critical problem of ISO certificate verification and authenticity in global commerce.
+A decentralized platform built on **Etherlink blockchain** that addresses the critical problem of ISO certificate verification and authenticity in global commerce.
 Our platform provides instant, immutable, and transparent certificate management for certification bodies worldwide.

 ## The Real-World Problem We Solve

+### Fake ISO certificates - the scale of the problem (estimated)
+**The International Accreditation Forum (IAF)** and other industry organizations indicate that:
+Several to a dozen percent of certificates worldwide may be invalid, **fake, or issued by non-accredited bodies.**
+- **In Asian countries**, and even parts of Central and Eastern Europe, this issue is relatively common.
+- **Some industry estimates suggest** that up to 10–20% of ISO certificates in circulation may be unreliable (though not necessarily forged — some may appear legitimate but come from so-called "certificate factories").

+### Types of fraud:

+- **Fake documents** – certificates "issued" by non-existent entities.
+- **Certificates without audits** – companies purchase an "ISO certificate" without meeting any actual requirements.
+- **Non-accredited certification bodies** – formally issue certificates but are not recognized by the IAF (lack of independent accreditation).
+- **Counterfeit** ISO or IAF logos on documents.

 ### Certificate Fraud & Verification Challenges
-- **$50+ billion** lost annually to fake certifications globally
+#### The International Accreditation Forum (IAF) and other industry organizations indicate that:
+- **Several to a dozen percent** of certificates worldwide may be **invalid, fake, or issued by non-accredited bodies.**
 - **Hours or days** required to verify certificate authenticity through traditional channels
 - **No centralized, trustworthy database** for real-time certificate verification
 - **High costs** for manual verification processes